Prime editing: Editing mechanism

+Original (used by PE1 and 2)

 Genomic editing takes place by transfecting cells with the pegRNA and the fusion protein.
 Transfection is often accomplished by introducing vectors into a cell.
-Once internalized, the fusion protein nicks the target DNA sequence, exposing a 3’-hydroxyl group that can be used to initiate (prime) the reverse transcription of the RT template portion of the pegRNA.
-This results in a branched intermediate that contains two DNA flaps: a 3’ flap that contains the newly synthesized (edited) sequence, and a 5’ flap that contains the dispensable, unedited DNA sequence.
-The 5’ flap is then cleaved by structure-specific endonucleases or 5’ exonucleases.
-This process allows 3’ flap ligation, and creates a heteroduplex DNA composed of one edited strand and one unedited strand.
+Once internalized, the fusion protein nicks the target DNA sequence, exposing a 3'-hydroxyl group that can be used to initiate (prime) the reverse transcription of the RT template portion of the pegRNA.
+This results in a branched intermediate that contains two DNA flaps: a 3' flap that contains the newly synthesized (edited) sequence, and a 5' flap that contains the dispensable, unedited DNA sequence.
+The 5' flap is then cleaved by structure-specific endonucleases or 5' exonucleases.
+This process allows 3' flap ligation, and creates a heteroduplex DNA composed of one edited strand and one unedited strand.
 The reannealed double stranded DNA contains nucleotide mismatches at the location where editing took place.
 In order to correct the mismatches, the cells exploit the intrinsic mismatch repair (MMR) mechanism, with two possible outcomes: (i) the information in the edited strand is copied into the complementary strand, permanently installing the edit; (ii) the original nucleotides are re-incorporated into the edited strand, excluding the edit.

-Development process

-During the development of this technology, several modifications were done to the components, in order to increase its effectiveness.

-Prime editor 1

-In the first system, a wild-type Moloney Murine Leukemia Virus (M-MLV) reverse transcriptase was fused to the Cas9 H840A nickase C-terminus.
-Detectable editing efficiencies were observed.

-Prime editor 2

-In order to enhance DNA-RNA affinity, enzyme processivity, and thermostability, five amino acid substitutions were incorporated into the M-MLV reverse transcriptase.
-The mutant M-MLV RT was then incorporated into PE1 to give rise to (Cas9 (H840A)-M-MLV RT(D200N/L603W/T330P/T306K/W313F)).
-Efficiency improvement was observed over PE1.